 MainePERS also administers a Group Life Insurance Program, separate from the retirement plan.
 This program provides term life insurance and accidental death and dismemberment insurance to eligible State employees and retirees.
 For most State employees, the employer pays for basic life insurance coverage (equal to an employee's annual salary rounded up to the next \$1,000).
 You may choose to pay for additional coverage and/or dependent insurance.

-As a retiree, basic Group Life Insurance continues at no cost to you, if all of the following criteria are met:
+As a retiree, you can keep your basic Group Life Insurance at no cost, if:

-- Coverage was held for at least 120 months, - Coverage is in effect immediately prior to retiring and all premiums are paid, - Your effective date of retirement occurs within 31 days of your termination, and - MainePERS receives your Application for Service Retirement no more than 31 days after your retirement effective date.
+- You had coverage for at least ten years or 120 months, - · Coverage is in effect when you retire, - Coverage is in effect when you terminate covered employment, and - We receive your application for retirement no more than 31 days after your retirement effective date.